G-R4L/GalyziaV2/README.md

 # GalyziaV2
 ![Galyzia](GalyziaV2/image/galyzia.png)

-Testing tools made be me
+A testing tools collection made by me.

-Working in windows
-(berfungsi dan dijalankan diwindows)
-(lanjutan dari yang pertama dan ini menggunakan python jadi harus memiliki python)
+Designed to work on **Windows**.
+(This is a continuation of the first version, now using **Python**, so make sure Python is installed.)

-How to use
+## How to Use

-Download the ZIP file and extract it.
-Then, run the Galyzia.bat file, or you can open it via Command Prompt Number 5 in the tools to join my discord server :))
+1. Download the ZIP file and extract it.
+2. Run the `Galyzia.bat` file, or open it via Command Prompt.

-Ty
+3. Option **5** in the tools menu lets you join my Discord server. 😄

+Thanks for using it! 🙏